Guide for appealing a duty assessment

 Before submitting a request for re-determination, you must pay your SIMA duties.
 In your request, you must provide:

-- the facts on which the request for re-determination is based;
+- the facts on which the request for re-determination is based

-- the evidence to support the facts;
+- the evidence to support the facts

 - copies of the Canadian Customs Invoice (or the commercial invoice)

-- any certificates or permits; and
+- any certificates or permits

 A request for a re-determination may cover: